Chapters of 2 Maccabees: Chapter 12

 The narrative mostly mirrors the version of these events told in 1 Maccabees 5.
 There are a few differences, however.
-The raids on Joppa and Jamnia are unique to this version, and not considered particularly historically plausible as they were fortified towns; some sort of Jewish pogrom is plausible, but a raid that somehow penetrated the port yet didn't also conquer the town is considered unlikely.
+The raids on Joppa and Jamnia are unique to this version, and not considered particularly historically plausible as they were fortified towns.
+Some sort of Jewish pogrom is plausible, but a raid that somehow penetrated the port without also conquering the town is considered unlikely.
 They do, however, fit the epitomist's diasporan Jewish perspective of how the Jews only wanted peace, and only engaged outside their territory out of necessity to punish evil and perfidy.
 This reciprocity is emphasized by the differing treatment Judas gives to the cities of Caspin and Ephron (which are destroyed) against the city of Scythopolis and the Arabs (which are allowed to continue on in peace).
 Another notable difference was the explanation for why some Jewish soldiers died in the fighting in Idumea.
 For the epitomist, it was because of theological impropriety and idols; for the author of 1 Maccabees, it was that they were not led by Hasmoneans.
 This book also has Judas involved in the fight against Gorgias from the start, while in 1 Maccabees it was managed by others at first.
 This account also omits the story of Simon's campaign in western Galilee.

 One minor shift in the narrative suggested by Daniel Schwartz and others is that the story in verses 17-19 of visiting the land of the Tobiads in Ammon would make more sense to chronologically come in between verses 1-9 (fighting in coastal cities) and verses 10-12 (a brief battle and then peace with some Arabs), which makes the geography of the travels line up better.
 Robert Doran suggests that the epitomist might have rearranged the stories to better provide moral parallels; Bezalel Bar-Kochva, more skeptically, proposes that the epitomist was simply in error and unreliable due to their unfamiliarity with the geography of the region.

 A commander named Timothy appears again in this chapter; per the earlier chapters, scholars disagree on whether this Timothy should be identified as the same as all, some, or none of the other references to a Seleucid official named Timothy.